 SCT is known for its high standards of theater—and its high-caliber talent.
 Through a partnership with the Actors’ Equity Association, the organization is able to bring notable actors to the stage, such as Broadway star Kim Crosby and Lucas Grabeel from the High School Musical franchise.

-Juanita K. Hammons Hall for the Performing Arts is expansive, with a 2,264-seat theater (including multi-level boxes and an orchestra pit), as well as public and private reception areas.
+Juanita K. Hammons Hall for the Performing Arts is expansive, with a 2,264-seat theater (including multi-level boxes and orchestra pit), as well as public and private reception areas.
 It is located on Missouri State University’s campus and is home to the Springfield Ballet and the Springfield Symphony Orchestra, southwest Missouri's largest regional, professional orchestra.
-The hall's size also allows for national tours of Broadway productions, such as the The Lion King in early 2019.
+Its size also allows for national tours of Broadway productions, such as the “Les Misérables” in early 2020.

-Visit our online calendar for a full list of great performance options in Springfield.
+Visit SpringfieldMO.org/Events for a full list of great performance options in Springfield.

 |Release Title||Publish Date|